What is an Environmental Engineer?

 Environmental Engineering Licensure

 College graduates may take the Fundamentals of Engineering (FE) exam immediately.
 Engineers who pass this exam are called engineers in training (EITs) or engineer interns (EIs).
-After gaining four years of work experience, EITs and EIs can go on to take the Principles and Practice of Engineering exam to qualify for licensure.
+After gaining four years of work experience, EITs and EIs can take the Principles and Practice of Engineering exam to qualify for licensure.

 After licensing, environmental engineers can earn board certification from the American Academy of Environmental Engineers and Scientists.
 This certification demonstrates expertise in an area of specialization.